dena-sohrabi/There/readme.md

 For features or improvements that add scope to the app or have user facing changes, please open an issue first to discuss your proposal.

-If you want to add APIs that enable integrations for example for Raycast, feel free to open an issue too!
+If you want to tackle any of the items in the roadmap section, please also open an issue.

 ## License